gruntjs/grunt-contrib-less/README.md

 # grunt-contrib-less v0.9.0 [![Build Status](https://travis-ci.org/gruntjs/grunt-contrib-less.png?branch=master)](https://travis-ci.org/gruntjs/grunt-contrib-less)

 > Compile LESS files to CSS.
+Is used by Bootstrap as their LESS compiler of choice.

 ## Getting Started